Pre-doctoral, APA-Accredited Psychology Internship Program

 The program recognizes that the ability to competently perform psychological evaluations is one of the distinguishing features of practicing psychologists.
 Staff use results from psychological testing to enhance understanding of particularly challenging cases, and to respond to the needs of other agencies, including the Departments of Human Services and the courts.
 The internship provides didactic training in testing in seminars and in both individual and group supervision.
 The program, however, does not have a strong emphasis in teaching testing; rather, interns are expected to have acquired most of their knowledge and technical skills in this area in graduate school.
 The emphasis in this program is in the ability to integrate data and to write succinct, high quality reports.
 Prospective interns who seek a program that has an especially strong testing emphasis would not be a good match with this program.

-Interns are required to perform 10 psychological testing evaluations during the year.
+Interns are required to perform at least 6 psychological testing evaluations during the year.
 The evaluations include a clinical interview, administering, scoring, and interpreting the tests, and writing a report.
 Testing referrals are generated by each of the treatment teams, thus interns may evaluate clients from teams other than those in which they are rotating.
 The evaluations include the use of a variety of tests, typically measuring both cognitive and personality functioning.
+We also conduct some adult neuropsychological testing.
 Interns assess varying age groups and problem areas.
-Four hours per week are set aside for interns to work on testing evaluations.

-Training seminars for interns are presented 3 to 4 times per month by training staff or guests.
+Training seminars for interns are presented weekly by training staff or guests.
 Areas of concentration in the seminar schedule include evaluation, treatment, legal issues, consultation, and cultural competence.
-Certain seminars are required and others are optional and are selected by the intern class.
+In addition to the weekly seminars, there is a biweekly supervision of supervision group, a monthly assessment supervision group, a monthly professional development seminar, a monthly case conference, a quarterly ethics seminar, and a quarterly cultural competence discussion.
 Each intern facilitates a seminar on the topic of her or his choice toward the end of the training year.

 Interns are encouraged to attend the Center-wide trainings that are arranged by the Center's Educational Committee.
-Each intern is allotted $100 for attendance at external workshops or conferences.
+Each intern is allotted $100 for attendance at supervisor approved external workshops or conferences.

-In order to qualify for internship training at Aurora Community Mental Health Center, applicants must have completed a minimum of three years of pre-internship graduate training, had their dissertation proposal approved, have passed their comprehensive exams, and completed a minimum of 750 practicum hours, including 500 of which were direct service.
-Applicants must have completed at least five integrative psychological assessment reports (with adults and/or children).
+In order to qualify for internship training at Aurora Community Mental Health Center, applicants must have completed a minimum of three years of pre-internship graduate training, had their dissertation proposal approved (or anticipated to be approved before the start of internship), have passed their comprehensive exams, and completed a minimum of 500 direct service practicum hours.
+Applicants must have completed, or have a plan to complete, at least five integrative psychological assessment reports (with adults and/or children).
 The program requires that applicants be from APA accredited graduate programs in clinical or counseling psychology.
 Training in the administration, scoring and interpretation of the WISC, WAIS, and either the MMPI or PAI are required.
-The program prefers that interns have had training in the administration and scoring of the Rorschach using the Exner System.

 Students seeking internship training at Aurora Mental Health Center should submit the on-line APPIC Application for Psychology Internship (AAPI) and a sample psychological assessment report.
 In the cover letter, please indicate whether you are applying for the Adult Track, Child/Family Track, or the Asian Pacific Development Center Track.